Tom Shuman

-Tom Shuman (born November 9, 1953) is a former Canadian football quarterback in the Canadian Football League (CFL).
+Tom Shuman (born November 9, 1953) is an American former professional Canadian football quarterback in the Canadian Football League (CFL).
 He played for the Hamilton Tiger-Cats and Montreal Alouettes.
 He played college football at Penn State.

 Shuman was the MVP of the 1974 Orange Bowl and 1975 Cotton Bowl Classic.
-He was drafted by the Cincinnati Bengals in the sixth round of the 1975 NFL Draft, but was released before the season.
+He was drafted by the Cincinnati Bengals in the sixth round of the 1975 NFL draft, but was released before the season.